-The DAO Hack was an incident that occured on the Ethereum network in 2016 in which $60 million in ETH was stolen from a DAO that raised $150 million when a vultnearvilty was discovered in its smart contract.
+The DAO Hack was an incident that occurred on the Ethereum network in 2016 in which $60 million in ETH was stolen from a DAO that raised $150 million when a vulnerability was discovered in its smart contract.

 The Ethereum community was faced with a choice of whether to continue adding blocks to the chain, which would permanently embed the record of the stolen funds into the chain's history, or fork the chain in order to create a new chain that effectively rolled back the networks history to before the attack had occurred so that the funds could be moved to a different smart contract.

 Since not all community members agreed with the decision to reverse the transaction, this resulted in a hard fork that created 2 separate blockchains.

 The Ethereum we know today, which was the new chain that reversed the stolen transaction enabling all funds to be returned to investors, and Ethereum Classic, the old version of the chain where the hacker successfully stole the funds but now held Ethereum Classic coins instead of Ether.

 Bitcoin Block Size Wars

 In early 2017, members of the Bitcoin community began to push for increasing the block size of the Bitcoin blockchain in order to store more memory and handle more transactions.

 This group, led by early Bitcoin advocate Roger Ver, felt that the Bitcoin community’s resistance to increase the block size was an expression of favoritism towards those who preferred to treat Bitcoin as a digital store of value rather than as a currency.

 The disagreement led to a group of developers and entrepreneurs creating a hard fork of Bitcoin and establishing Bitcoin Cash (BCH).